On This Day in History: January 3

 - Meiji Restoration in Japan: The Tokugawa shogunate is abolished; agents of Satsuma and Chōshū seize power.

 - American Civil War: Delaware votes not to secede from the United States.

 - Joseph Jenkins Roberts is sworn in as the first president of Liberia.

-- The United Kingdom claims sovereignty over the Falkland Islands.
+- Captain James Onslow, in the Clio, reasserts British sovereignty over the Falkland Islands.

 - Austria, the United Kingdom, and France form a secret defensive alliance against Prussia and Russia.

 - American General George Washington defeats British General Lord Cornwallis at the Battle of Princeton.